lucee/lucee-docs/docs/04.guides/04.cookbooks/01.application-context-basic/page.md

    ////////////////////////////////////////////////////////////////
-   //  SUPRESS CONTENT FOR CFC REMOTING
+   //  SUPPRESS CONTENT FOR CFC REMOTING
    //  Suppress content written to response stream when a
    //  Component is invoked remote
    ////////////////////////////////////////////////////////////////